eleda77/eleda77.github.io/docs/vocab_list.md

 **poetaster** - a person who writes inferior poetry

+**polysemy** - the coexistence of many possible meanings for a word or phrase

 **polyvalent** - having many different functions, forms, or facets

 **pomade** - a scented ointment or oil applied to the hair